 Praise by past students has been long on the education received from the College of Optometry and the familial feeling among faculty, students and staff, but short on acclaim for the facilities.
 And survey results of students that chose another optometry school over UMSL revealed an overarching theme of concerns about the age and suitability of facilities.

 One student upon graduating best summed up the sentiment.

 “Our faculty and education received at school are superb,” the student said in a survey.
 “The only thing lacking is the facility to go along with the high standards set elsewhere in the college.”

 Nicole Ethridge, a second-year optometry student, voted in favor of the student fee.
 She pointed out that many competing Midwest optometry schools have developed brand-new facilities.
 With the College of Optometry lacking similar updates to its existing facilities, she said, UMSL would find it difficult to recruit competitive optometry students.
 That could have an impact on Missouri where one out of every two optometrists earned an OD from UMSL.

 “It is very gratifying to know that I attend a school where the students feel passionate enough about their school and its future to take a personal financial hit to give back,” Ethridge said.

 The Patient Care Center will feature about 48,000 square feet of space and cost $17 million to complete.
 It will be primarily dedicated to clinical education and research for residents and students and provide comprehensive eye and vision care.
-About 13,000 square feet of leasable shell space will be available for possible partnership opportunities such as a walk-in clinic, ambulatory surgery and dental-care services.
+About 13,000 square feet of leasable shell space will be available for possible partnership opportunities such as a walk-in clinic and dental-care services.

 In addition to the student-fee increase, internal reallocations within the college and campus reserves will fund the project.
 Reallocations will include a reduction in departmental funds used for scholarships and the elimination of two unfilled faculty positions.
 The college does not expect the reallocations to impact student recruitment or instruction.